MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/virtual-appointments-app.md

 1. On the **Home** tab or **Schedule** tab of the app, choose **Connect existing calendar**.
 1. Search for the calendar that you want, select it, and then choose **Done**.

-### Step 2: Add staff to your appointment calendar
+### Step 2: Add staff

-You can add up to 100 staff members to a calendar.
+You can add up to 100 staff members to an appointment calendar.
 Each person you add will have their calendar displayed on the **Schedule** tab.
 Schedulers can then view their availability in the app and schedule appointments for them.

 1. On the **Manage** tab, select **Staff**.
 1. Add staff members and assign a role to each person you add.